-Written Education Plans (WEP) are created for students receiving formal, state-recognized gifted services as described above.
-These plans are created by teachers with student input each fall and distributed to parents/guardians around the end of the first quarter either during conferences or through email.
-Each plan includes the type of service provided, the area of gifted identification served, plus one or two goals related to the area of giftedness and the type of service provided.
+Written Education Plans (WEP) are created for students receiving formal, state-recognized gifted services as described previously.
+These plans are created by teachers with student input each fall and distributed to parents/guardians around the end of the first quarter, either during conferences or by email.
+Each plan includes the type of service provided, the area of gifted identification served, plus one or two goals related to the area of gifted identification and the type of service provided.
 When possible, students also create a goal to include in their plan.
 The plan also lists how progress will be measured.
-Progress is reported is reported at the end of each semester via paper or electronic means.
+Progress is reported at the end of each semester via paper or electronic means.

-Even though all gifted students receive a level of differentiated support from their classroom teachers, state rules do not allow for WEPs for students who are not in a formal service program described above.
-Additionally, WEPs written for students with multiple areas of identification will only include goals and progress measures for identification areas specifically aligned to the service provided.
-For example, a 4th grader who is gifted in superior cognitive ability and math will only have goals for superior cognitive ability on the WEP as part of the CogELA service; math would not be on the WEP since formal gifted services are not provided.
-In another example, a high school student may be identified as gifted in reading and social studies and is taking Honors ELA, AP Biology, Honors Algebra 2, and traditional US History.
-Only the Honors ELA class will be on that student's WEP since the student is not gifted in science or math; there will also not be a goal for social studies since the student is not in an honors or AP social studies class.
+Even though all students identified as gifted receive a level of differentiated support from their classroom teachers, state rules do not allow for WEPs for students who are not in a formal service program described above.

+Additionally, WEPs written for students with multiple areas of gifted identification will only include goals and progress measures for gifted identification areas specifically aligned to the service provided.
+For example, a 4th grader who is identified as gifted in superior cognitive ability and math will only have goals for superior cognitive ability on the WEP as part of the CogELA service; math would not be on the WEP since formal gifted services are not provided.

+In another example, a high school student may be identified as gifted in reading and social studies and is taking Honors ELA, AP Biology, Honors Algebra 2, and traditional U.S. History.
+Only the Honors ELA class will be on that student's WEP since the student is not identified as gifted in science or math.
+There will not be a goal for social studies since the student is not in an honors or AP social studies class.